Celebrating 10 Years

 Social Media and Influencer Engagement

 Influencers and others have featured our work to raise awareness of the importance of race and gender equity.

-Prince Harry & Meghan recognized the Initiative as a leader in gender equity
+Prince Harry & Meghan recognized the Center as a leader in gender equity

 The Georgetown Center on Poverty and Inequality is independently funded.